Qualitative Reasoning Group

 Forbus, K. and Hinrichs, T. (2004).
 Self-modeling in Companion Cognitive Systems: Current Plans.
 DARPA Workshop on Self-Aware Systems, Washington, DC.
 [Companion Cognitive Systems]

 Forbus, K., Lockwood, K., Klenk, M., Tomai, E., and Usher, J. (2004).
 Open-domain sketch understanding: The nuSketch approach.
-In the Proceedings of the AAAI Fall Symposium on Making Pen-based Interaction Intelligent and Natural, October, Washington, DC.
+Proceedings of the AAAI Fall Symposium on Making Pen-based Interaction Intelligent and Natural, October, Washington, DC.
 [Sketch Understanding]

 Kuehne, S. E. (2004).
 On the Representation of Physical Quantities in Natural Language Text.
 Proceedings of the Twenty-sixth Annual Meeting of the Cognitive Science Society, Chicago, Illinois, August.
 [Natural Language Semantics]

 Kuehne, S. E. (2004).
 Understanding natural language descriptions of physical phenomena.
 Doctoral dissertation, Northwestern University, Evanston, Illinois.
-[Natural Language Semantics]
+[Dissertation] [Natural Language Semantics]

 Kuehne, S. and Forbus, K. (2004).
 Capturing QP-relevant information from natural language text.
 Proceedings of the 18th International Qualitative Reasoning Workshop, Evanston, Illinois, August.
 [Natural Language Semantics]